-- complex, EFRAG assesses that the benefit of avoidance of earnings management outweighs the complexity concerns. - This would avoid an entity having any gains or losses arising from an internal transfer.
+- 63 EFRAG considers that when transfers of financial assets occur, the transferred assets should follow the origination accounting in order to avoid earnings management.
+For example, when a transfer is from IFRS 9 to IAS 39, the original accounting (IFRS 9) would follow the financial instrument being transferred.
+While complex, EFRAG assesses that the benefit of avoiding any potential earnings management outweighs the concerns about complexity. - This would avoid an entity having any gains or losses arising from an internal transfer.
 The entity would also not need to change its accounting for the financial assets involved when such a transfer takes place.
-This approach would, however, create complexity in that identical assets used for identical purposes could be measured in different ways. - 87 EFRAG additionally proposes that transferred financial assets should be presented separately in the statements of financial position and comprehensive income, and separate disclosures should provide a reconciliation between the two accounting environments.
-These measures should avoid earnings management taking place.
+This approach would, however, create complexity in that identical assets used for identical purposes could be measured in different ways. - 65 EFRAG additionally proposes that transferred financial assets should be presented separately in the statements of financial position and comprehensive income, and separate disclosures should provide a reconciliation between the two accounting environments.
+These measures should discourage earnings management.